PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 ## Categorizing requests

-It's really valuable for us to understand what types of requests we've had so we can priroitize our investments in certain areas and work out if we're making things better for our users (e.g. we use this as a measure of how easy it is to deploy PostHog).
+It's really valuable for us to understand what types of requests we've had so we can prioritize our investments in certain areas and work out if we're making things better for our users (e.g. we use this as a measure of how easy it is to deploy PostHog).

 When you initially respond to an issue add a "conversation tag" with the following categories:
 * User experience _(confusing/unclear UX)_.